-Winnebago builds three Class A motorhomes that come standard with wheelchair accessibility features.
+Winnebago currently offers two wheelchair accessible motorhomes for sale through their dealer network.
+These Class A motorhomes come standard with wheelchair accessibility features.

 - The Adventurer, a 31-foot gas coach, is their mid-range option.
 There’s no adjustable headrest bed, but the modified countertops, roll-in shower, assist bars and accessible dinettes/furniture are all standard for Winnebago.

 Our first motorhome was a Newmar Class A, so Newmar has a special place in our hearts.
 The Newmar brand name tends to make people think of luxury, and their wheelchair-accessible line of coaches is no exception.